Introduction

 If the MDX rules in the Model do not reveal any performance issues, the problems may be caused by calculated Dimension Members.

-Step 2.
-If this improves performance, start adding the Member Formulas back in one at a time to see which one is slowing down the Form.
+5. If this improves performance, add the Member Formulas back in one at a time to see which one is slowing down the Form.

 Form Formatting

-Step 1.
-Create a copy of the Form and clear or remove all the formatting options, such as:
+1. Create a copy of the Form and clear or remove all the formatting options.

 - Drop-downs